Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/321-docking-station-usb-c.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
+1. Disconnect any charger from the DUT.
-1. Connect the docking station to the Thunderbolt 4 port located on the left side of the laptop.
+1. Connect the docking station to the Thunderbolt 4 port located on the casing of the DUT.
 1. Connect the charger plug to the docking station.
 1. Open a terminal window and run the follwing command:

     ```bash
-    upower -i /org/freedesktop/UPower/devices/battery_BAT0 | grep state
+    cat /sys/class/power_supply/BAT0/status
     ```

 1. Note the results